Leonhard Seppala

-Leonhard "Sepp" Seppala (/ˈlɛnərd ˈsɛpələ/; September 14, 1877 – January 28, 1967) was a Norwegian-American sled dog breeder, trainer and musher who with his dogs played a pivotal role in the 1925 serum run to Nome, and participated in the 1932 Winter Olympics.
-Seppala introduced the work dogs used by Native Siberians at the time to the American public; the breed came to be known as the Siberian Husky in the English-speaking world.
+Leonhard "Sepp" Seppala (/ˈlɛnərd ˈsɛpələ/; September 14, 1877 – January 28, 1967) was a Norwegian-Kven-American sled dog breeder, trainer and musher who with his dogs played a pivotal role in the 1925 serum run to Nome, and participated in the 1932 Winter Olympics.
+Seppala introduced the work dogs used by Native Siberians at the time to the American public.
+The breed came to be known as the Siberian Husky in the English-speaking world.
 The Leonhard Seppala Humanitarian Award, which honors excellence in sled dog care, is named in honour of him.

 Background

-Seppala was born in the Lyngen, Troms og Finnmark, Northern Norway.
-He was the eldest child of Isak Isaksen Seppälä (born in Sweden of Finnish descent) and Anne Henrikke Henriksdatter.
+Seppala was born in Lyngen Municipality in Troms county, Northern Norway.
+He was the eldest child of Isak Isaksen Seppälä, a Tornedalian, born in Sweden, and Anne Henrikke Henriksdatter.
 His father's family name is of Finnish origin.
+Seppälä comes from the Finnish word seppä, meaning smith.
 Leonhard is considered to have been Kven.
-When Seppala was two years old, his family moved within Troms county to nearby Skjervøy municipality on the island of Skjervøya.
+When Seppala was two years old, his family moved within Troms county to the nearby island of Skjervøya in Skjervøy Municipality.

 While in Skjervøy, his father worked as a blacksmith and fisherman, building up a relatively large estate.
 Seppala initially followed in his father's footsteps as both a blacksmith and a fisherman.
-However, in 1900, he emigrated to Alaska during the Nome gold rush.
+In 1900, he emigrated to Alaska during the Nome gold rush.
 His friend Jafet Lindeberg had returned from Alaska and convinced Seppala to come to work for his mining company in Nome.
 He became a naturalized citizen in 1906.

 During his first winter in Alaska, Seppala became a dogsled driver for Lindeberg's company.
 He enjoyed the task from his first run, which he recalled clearly for the rest of his life.
 He expressed pleasure in the rhythmic patter of the dogs' feet and the feeling of the sled gliding along the snow.
 While most drivers considered 30 mi a long run, Seppala travelled between 50 mi and 100 mi most days.
-This also meant he worked as long as 12 hours a day.
+This meant he worked as long as 12 hours a day.
 He kept his dogs in form during the summer by having them pull a cart on wheels instead of a sled.
 It was unusual at that time to keep sled dogs working when the snow thawed, or to spend as much time with them as he did.